Model selection applied to reconstructions of the Dark Energy: Results

-In the same manner that the reconstruction for the EoS, here, one may say that the position of these two features, the bump at $z\sim 1.2$ and the vanishing energy density behaviour for $z>1.5$, could be bias because of the particular location of the amplitudes.
+In the same manner as the reconstruction for the EoS, one may say that the position of these two features (the bump at $z\sim 1.2$ and the vanishing energy density behaviour for $z>1.5$) could be biased because the particular location for the amplitudes.
+Even so, it is stated in \cite{Akarsu:2022lhx} that these particular features and their positions are prompted by the Lyman-$\alpha$ BAO data (as we will further discuss in the PCA subsection).
 In order to find an optimal place for the internal positions, we set them free by allowing them to move around the $z$-axis.
 Because of this additional freedom, the internal reconstruction (or 3y2x model) is able to localize these features and provides a better fit to the data, compared to the reconstruction with three fixed amplitudes.
-Moreover, despite having 5 extra parameters, the binnig reconstruction has a negative Bayes factor which favours this model over the rest of the reconstructions (displayed as crosses in the right panel of Fig. \ref{fig:fitness_full_panth}).
+Moreover, despite having 5 extra parameters, the binning reconstruction has a negative Bayes factor which favours this model over the rest of the reconstructions (displayed as crosses in the bottom panel of Fig. \ref{fig:fitness_full_panth}).

-Lastly, as was made with the EoS, we incorporated solely 20 bins and 20 bins along with the correlation function.
-Both of these reconstructions present more substructures like an oscillatory-like behavior at late times and also have a transition to a null or negative density in $z>2$, as seen in Fig \ref{fig:rho_eos_corr_4y2x}.
-Analogous to the guidance offered by the oscillatory demeanor found in the EoS reconstruction, its apparent wavering nature in $z<1.5$ could encourage the study of an oscillatory basis through the reconstruction.
+Lastly, as was made with the EoS, we incorporated a 20 bins and 20 bins with the correlation function reconstructions.
+Both present more substructures like an oscillatory-like behavior at late times and also have a transition to a null or negative density in $z>2$, as seen in Fig \ref{fig:rho_eos_corr_4y2x}.
+Analogous to the guidance offered by the oscillatory demeanor found in the EoS reconstruction, its apparent wavering nature in $z<1.5$ could encourage the study of an oscillatory basis such as a Fourier series.
 Looking at the $\Delta\chi^2$ we notice a deviation from the $\Lambda$CDM of about $3.4\sigma$, and a Bayes factor comparable with the few-parameter reconstructions.